litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.12.0/ec2-terminate.md

             - name: TOTAL_CHAOS_DURATION
               value: '60'

              # Instance ID of the target ec2 instance
+             # If not provided it will select randomly from the region
             - name: EC2_INSTANCE_ID
               value: ''

-            # provide EBS volume id attached to the given instance
-            - name: EBS_VOL_ID
-              value: ''

-            # Enter the device name which you wanted to mount only for AWS.
-            - name: DEVICE_NAME
-              value: '/dev/sdb'

             # provide the region name of the instace
             - name: REGION